Honesty in Causal Forests: When It Helps and When It Hurts: Applications of Causal Tree and Forest Methods

 \section{Applications of Causal Tree and Forest Methods}

-Table~\ref{table:causal_forest_applications} presents 38 papers published in INFORMS journals (2019–present) that utilize causal trees or causal forests.
-The majority employ these methods to estimate individual-level effects, which are subsequently used for further analyses.
+Table~\ref{table:causal_forest_applications} presents 45 papers published in INFORMS journals (2019\textendash2025) that use causal trees or causal forests.
+The majority employ these methods to estimate individual-level effects, which are then used for other analyses.